relaycorp/relaynet-cogrpc-js/README.md

 const client = await CogRPCClient.init(SERVER_URL);
 ```

-If the host name in `SERVER_URL` is a private IPv4/IPv6 address, self-issued certificates will be accepted.
-Under no other circumstances will self-issued certificates be accepted.

-TLS is always required, but it can be made optional in development by setting the environment variable `COGRPC_REQUIRE_TLS` to `false`.

 You can start delivering and collecting cargo once the client is initialized -- Simply use the client methods `deliverCargo()` and `collectCargo()`, respectively.

 For example, the following is an overly simplistic version of a courier synchronizing cargo with the public gateway at `https://gb.relaycorp.tech`:

 ```typescript
 import { CogRPCClient } from '@relaycorp/cogrpc';